maitag/formula/README.md

 ```

 ### Documentation
-__Formula__ class is an [haxe-abstract](https://haxe.org/manual/types-abstract.html) of the underlaying TermNode class to support operator-overloading,
+__Formula__ class is an [haxe-abstract](https://haxe.org/manual/types-abstract.html) to support operator-overloading from the underlaying __TermNode__ class,
-prefer this one for instantiation:
+so prefer this one for instantiation:
 ```
 var f:Formula;
 ```

-Set up a __math expression__ with new(s:String) or use the "="-operator that supports String and Float:
+Set up a math expression as String with new or using the "="-operator:
 ```
 f = new Formula("1+2*3");
 f = "1+2*3";
-f = 7;
+f = 7;  // supports Float to
 ```

 __Math expressions:__

-supported operators:
+two side operators:
 `+`, `-`, `*`, `/`, `^`, `%`

 mathmatical functions: